-Table 4 shows debt maturing at £6m over the next 3 years.
-The table also includes the loans where the lender may vary the interest rate and the council, then, has the right to repay.
-Based on the latest interest rate projections (Table 3) it is considered unlikely that these loans will be repaid early.
+There is no debt maturing over the next 3 years.
+However the council has a number of loans where the lender may vary the interest rate and the council, then, has the right to repay.
+Based on the latest interest rate projections (Table 4) it is considered unlikely that these loans will be repaid early - however debt that is repaid early will have implications on both the HRA and GF debt portfolios.

-Table 4 - Projected debt maturity 2011/12 to 2013/14
+Table 5 - Projected debt maturity 2012/13 to 2014/15